TomHarrop/eed_uppsala/outline.md

 * subpopulations, subspecies.
 See Crowell GWAS paper for ideas
 * differences between African and Asian species
 * ORIGIN OF THE DOMESTICATIONS!!!
-IM
+IMPORTANT
+* stress parallel changes
 * effects of domestication
 * Comparison of branching phenotypes across Oryza spp